Ink/ios-picker/README.md

 `- (void)FPPickerController:(FPPickerController *)picker didFinishPickingMediaWithInfo:(NSDictionary *)info;`

 - Keys in the info dictionary
+ 	- FPPickerControllerFilename
+		- the NSString of the filename
+		- e.g: `202342304.jpg`
 	- FPPickerControllerMediaType
 		- the UTType of the file
 		- e.g: `public.image`